 - Capital protected / non capital protected fund: A capital protected fund is a unit trust fund where the investor's principal amount is shielded from losses.
 A non capital protected fund is a unit trust fund where the principal amount is not protected, for example, an open-ended equity fund.

 - Islamic / Shariah compliant fund: A unit trust fund can also be categorised as an Islamic / Shariah compliant fund.
 The main objective of Islamic / Shariah compliant funds is to provide an alternative avenue for investors sensitive to Shariah requirements.
-An Islamic / Shariah compliant fund will exclude those companies involved in activities, products or services related to conventional banking, insurance and financial services, gambling, alcoholic beverages and non-halal food products.
+An Islamic / Shariah compliant fund will exclude those companies involved in Shariah non compliance activities or businesses such as conventional banking, insurance and financial services, gambling, alcoholic beverages and non-halal food products.
 An Islamic/Shariah compliant fund must follow a variety of rules, including investing only in Shariah-compliant companies, appointing a Shariah Board, carrying out an annual Shariah audit and purifying certain prohibited types of income, such as interest, by donating them to a charity.

 How is investing in unit trust funds different from investing directly in stocks?